Optimal transport and Wasserstein distances for causal models: Abstract

 \section{Abstract}

-In this paper we introduce a variant of optimal transport adapted to the causal structure given by an underlying directed graph.
+In this paper, we introduce a variant of optimal transport adapted to the causal structure given by an underlying directed graph $G$.
 Different graph structures lead to different specifications of the optimal transport problem.
-For instance, a fully connected graph yields standard optimal transport, a linear graph structure corresponds to adapted optimal transport, and an empty graph leads to a notion of optimal transport related to CO-OT, Gromov--Wasserstein distances and factored OT.
-We derive different characterizations of causal transport plans and introduce Wasserstein distances between causal models that respect the underlying graph structure.
-We show that average treatment effects are continuous with respect to causal Wasserstein distances and small perturbations of structural causal models lead to small deviations in causal Wasserstein distance.
-We also introduce an interpolation between causal models based on causal Wasserstein distance and compare it to standard Wasserstein interpolation.
+For instance, a fully connected graph yields standard optimal transport, a linear graph structure corresponds to causal optimal transport between the distributions of two discrete-time stochastic processes, and an empty graph leads to a notion of optimal transport related to CO-OT, Gromov--Wasserstein distances and factored OT.
+We derive different characterizations of $G$-causal transport plans and introduce Wasserstein distances between causal models that respect the underlying graph structure.
+We show that average treatment effects are continuous with respect to $G$-causal Wasserstein distances and small perturbations of structural causal models lead to small deviations in $G$-causal Wasserstein distance.
+We also introduce an interpolation between causal models based on $G$-causal Wasserstein distance and compare it to standard Wasserstein interpolation.\ and for a subset $A \subseteq V$, we define